Faggot: Etymology

-The first recorded use of faggot as a pejorative term for gay men was in the 1914 A Vocabulary of Criminal Slang, while the shortened form fag first appeared in 1923 in The Hobo by Nels Anderson.
+The first recorded use of faggot as a pejorative term against gay men was in the 1914 A Vocabulary of Criminal Slang, while the shortened form fag first appeared in 1923 in The Hobo by Nels Anderson.

-The term faggot originated in late 16th-century English as an insult directed at women, particularly older women.
-Its association with homosexuality likely stems from linguistic patterns that use feminizing terms, such as nancy, sissy, and queen, to demean homosexual or effeminate men.
-The application of the term to old women is possibly a shortening of the term "faggot-gatherer", applied in the 19th century to people, especially older widows, who made a meager living by gathering and selling firewood.
-It may also derive from the sense of "something awkward to be carried" (compare the use of the word baggage as a pejorative term for old people in general).
+Its association with homosexuality has uncertain origins, probably derives from linguistic patterns in which terms related to the feminine/unmasculine, such as fruit, fairy, and molly, are used to demean homosexual or effeminate men.
+The application of the term to people is possibly a shortening of the term "faggot-gatherer", recorded at least since the 19th century, when was applied especially for children and women, the latter being often older widows, who made a meager living by gathering and selling firewood.
+It may also derive from the sense of "something awkward to be carried" (compare the use of the word baggage as a pejorative for "worthless woman" or for old people in general).

 An alternative possibility is that the word is connected with the practice of fagging in British public schools, in which younger boys performed (potentially sexual) duties for older boys, although the word faggot was never used in this context, only fag.
 There is a reference to the word faggot being used in 17th-century Britain to refer to a "man hired into military service simply to fill out the ranks at muster", but there is no known connection with the word's modern usage.

-The Yiddish word faygele (lit. 'little bird'), itself a pejorative term for a gay man, has been claimed by some to be related to the American usage.
-Faygele (/yi/) is the nickname for a young girl named Faigie ('bird') after Moses's wife Zipporah (Hebrew for 'bird').
+The Yiddish word feygeleh (lit. 'little bird'), itself a pejorative term for a gay man, has been claimed by some to be related to the American usage.
+Feygeleh (/yi/) is a term of endearment for a loved one, and a dimunitive for the girls' name Faigie ('bird') after Moses's wife Zipporah, Hebrew for 'bird'.
 The similarity between the two words makes it possible that it might at least have had a reinforcing effect.

 There is an urban legend, called an "oft-reprinted assertion" by Douglas R. Harper, creator of the Online Etymology Dictionary, that the modern slang meaning developed from the standard meaning of faggot as "bundle of sticks for burning" with regard to burning at the stake.
 Homosexuals were burned at the stake during the late Middle Ages as sexual intercourse between same-sex people was considered to be sodomy and therefore punished.
 The emergence of the slang term in 20th-century American English is unrelated to any historical death penalties for homosexuality; moreover, homosexuality in England and its colonies was never punished by immolation but instead by the accused being hanged and their property taken.